 Alternative cookie attacks include predicting, brute force hacking or replicating the contents of a valid authentication cookie.
 Any such forged cookies would enable the attacker to impersonate a site's genuine users.

-As cookie poisoning is fairly easy to do, adequate cookie-poisoning protection should detect cookies that were modified on a client machine by verifying that cookies which are sent by the client are identical to the cookies that were set by the server.
+As cookie poisoning is fairly easy to do, adequate cookie-poisoning protection should detect cookies that were modified on a client machine by verifying that cookies that are sent by the client are identical to the cookies that were set by the server.

-Ingrian Networks has developed a patented platform which provides a means for securing cookies authenticity.
+Ingrian Networks has developed a patented platform that provides a means for securing cookies authenticity.
 When cookies pass through the platform, sensitive information is encrypted.
 A digital signature is created that is used to validate the content in all future communications between the sender and the recipient.
 If the content is tampered with, the signature will no longer match the content and will be refused access by the server.

 In addition, web applications should be developed so that certain key parameters are not stored within cookies so as to minimize the damage if they are stolen or forged.